ChanthMiao/ghc-wiki-mirror/capabilities-and-scheduling.md

 ```

 The scheduler picks up a thread off the run queue and decides what to do with it.
-If it is runnable, then it calles the function StgRun() to run it.
-At the end of the code block, the variable “ret” is set to indicate why the the thread stopped.
+If it is runnable, then it calls the function StgRun() to run it.
+At the end of the code block, the variable “ret” is set to indicate why the thread stopped.

 Haskell threads are not time-sliced via a timer (potentially a timer interrupt) the way OS threads are \[cross check if there is some time sliced mechanism\].
-Instead they are interrupted by certain commonly occuring events.
+Instead they are interrupted by certain commonly occurring events.
 Due to the lazy nature of Haskell, thunks need to be created and values need to be computed very often.
 Hence the execution of a thread entails lots of of memory allocation.
 One of the ways the execution of a thread is interrupted is when a thread has run out of space in its current block - it then returns control back to the scheduler.

 >
 >